Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/comfyui_vix_migration.md

 Alternatively, Visionatrix supports other Nodes mapping as an input param via node title string separated by semicolon.

-> The nodes titles starting with `input;` keyword are considered as
+> The nodes titles starting with `input;` keyword are considered input parameters to Visionatrix.
-> Visionatrix input param.

 The parameters list: